LittleGreenViper/NACC/README.md

 |:----:|:----:|
 |![Figure 10](img/Figure-10.png)|![Figure 11](img/Figure-11.png)|

-### Example URLs (Will only work on an iOS device with NACC installed)
+### Example URL Scheme URLs

+(Will only work on a device with NACC installed)

 - [nacc://](nacc://)
   This opens the app, but does nothing else.
 You will be at the initial page, set to whatever the last date was.

 - [nacc://1980-09-01](nacc://1980-09-01)
   This opens the app, and sets the cleantime to September 1st, 1980.
-It will open the commemoration tab screen, at whatever the last selected tab was.

 - [nacc://2020-03-17/0](nacc://2020-03-17/0)
   This opens the app, and sets the cleantime to March 17th, 2020.
 It will open the commemoration tab screen, to the Keytag Array tab.